April is Occupational Therapy Month

 Occupational Therapist, Spinal Cord Injury Rehabilitation Program

-This year marks the 100th anniversary of the occupational therapy (OT) profession.
-Most people outside of healthcare think our primary job is to help people find jobs.
-But for those of us who are occupational therapists, we feel we have found THE job.
+Most people outside of healthcare think the primary job of an occupational therapist is to help people find jobs.
+But for those of us in the profession, we feel we have found THE job.

 Being an occupational therapist means helping people participate in their daily occupations.
 These occupations range from basic things, such as getting dressed and brushing one’s teeth, to more complex things like grocery shopping and mowing the lawn.
 An occupation is defined as anything that “occupies” one’s time, so the activities we may do with patients are limitless.